NeoGeo Pocket Color

 SNK Playmore Official Website (Jap)

-Emulation of the NGPC is incomplete and there has been not much development in the last few years.
-There exists emulators for various platforms that can play commercial games fairly well though all have some compatibility issues.
+Emulation of the NGPC is technically incomplete though there are several for various platforms that can play commercial games fairly well though all have some compatibility issues.
 Some of the more popular are detailed below.

 Neo Pop

-Probably the best windows emulator that has appeared on other platforms.
+Probably the best Windows emulator that has been ported to other platforms.

 A Dreamcast version can be downloaded from http://www.dcemulation.com/dcemu-neopocett.htm